-New orders and net sales for the second quarter and first half of fiscal 2013 remained at low levels due to continued excess manufacturing capacity in the solar industry, which resulted in operating losses for the segment.
-Non-GAAP adjusted operating loss slightly decreased for the second quarter of fiscal 2013 compared to the prior quarter and second quarter of fiscal 2012 due to spending reductions resulting from restructuring activities and continued cost reduction measures.
-More than 80 percent of new orders and more than 60 percent of net sales during the second quarter of fiscal 2013 related to roll-to-roll deposition equipment.
-One customer accounted for approximately 34 percent of net sales for the Energy and Environmental Solutions segment in the second quarter of fiscal 2013.
+New orders and net sales for the third quarter and first nine months of fiscal 2013 remained at low levels due to continued excess manufacturing capacity in the solar industry, which resulted in operating losses for the segment.
+One customer accounted for approximately 15 percent of new orders and net sales for this segment during the third quarter of fiscal 2013.
+Non-GAAP adjusted operating loss decreased for the third quarter of fiscal 2013 compared to the prior quarter and third quarter of fiscal 2012 due to spending reductions resulting from restructuring activities and continued cost reduction measures.